brachkow/imdb-search-export/README.md

 # imdb-search-export

-Tool for creating letterboxd from [IMDb advanced search results](https://www.imdb.com/search/title/).
+Tool for creating Letterboxd lists from [IMDb advanced search results](https://www.imdb.com/search/title/).

 ## How to use